Thomas Adeoye Lambo

-Thomas Adeoye Lambo, (March 29, 1923 – March 13, 2004) he is one of the thirty children of a Yoruba chief with twelve wives.
+Thomas Adeoye Lambo (March 29, 1923 – March 13, 2004) is one of the thirty children of a Yoruba chief with twelve wives.
 He was a Nigerian scholar, administrator, global health leader and psychiatrist.
 He is widely recognized as the first western trained psychiatrist in Africa.
 Between 1971 and 1988, he worked at the World Health Organization, becoming the agency's Deputy Director General.

-Contributions and Legacy:
+Contributions and Legacy

-Aro Village System: Lambo’s most renowned contribution patients were treated in community settings, reducing stigma and promoting faster reintegration.
+Aro Village System: Lambo's most renowned contribution patients were treated in community settings, reducing stigma and promoting faster reintegration.

-Pioneer in transcultural psychiatry, advocating that mental health care must be culturally sensitive.
+He was a pioneer in transcultural psychiatry, advocating that mental health care must be culturally sensitive.

-Advocated for mental health policies globally through his WHO role.
+He advocated for mental health policies globally through his WHO role.

-Authored numerous influential academic papers on psychiatry in Africa.
+He authored numerous influential academic papers on psychiatry in Africa.

-Died on March 13, 2004, in Lagos, Nigeria.
+He died on March 13, 2004, in Lagos, Nigeria.

 Early life

 Lambo was born in Abeokuta, Ogun State, Nigeria.
 He attended the Baptist Boys' High School, Abeokuta, Ogun State from 1935 to 1940.
 He then proceeded to the University of Birmingham, where he studied medicine.
 To further his studies and became a specialist, in 1952, he enrolled at the Institute of Psychiatry, King's College London.
 Lambo became famous for his work in ethno-psychiatry and psychiatric epidemiology.